-7.4.5.1 Requesting Cost Items Under Schedule D
+7.4.5.1 Requesting Cost Items under Schedule D

 The Applicant shall not request consultant fees for any services that can be provided by employees of the Applicant.
-Employees of the Applicant cannot be paid as consultants even if the work is done while the employee is on leave or after regular work hours.
+An employee of the Applicant shall not be paid as a consultant even if the work is done while the employee is on leave or after regular work hours.